diku-dk/ap-e2024-pub/README.md

 intended exam workload is specified as 25 hours of work in the course description.

+## Reexam

+The reexam takes the same form as the ordinary exam (with the possibility of switching to an oral exam if there are very few attendees, but this is highly unlikely) and is held at a currently unknown time - probably after block 2.

+If you did not qualify for the ordinary exam, qualification for the re-exam can be achieved by (re)submission and approval of the mandatory assignments.
+The assignments must be submitted on Absalon no later than three weeks before the re-exam date.

 ## AI Policy

 You are allowed to use AI-generated code and text in assignments and